temporalio/temporal-learning/docs/getting_started/go/hello_world_in_go/index.md

 Your [Activity Definition](https://docs.temporal.io/activities#activity-definition) can accept input parameters just like Workflow Definitions.
 Review the [Activity parameters](https://docs.temporal.io/application-development/foundations?lang=go#activity-parameters) section of the Temporal documentation for more details, as there are some limitations you'll want to be aware of when running more complex applications.

+Like Workflow Definitions, if you have more than one parameter for an Activity, you should bundle the data into a struct rather than sending multiple input parameters.
+This will make future updates easier.

 The logic within the `ComposeGreeting` function creates the string and returns the greeting, along with `nil` for the error.
 In a more complex case, you can return an error from your Activity and then configure your Workflow to handle the error.

 You've completed the logic for the application; you have a Workflow and an Activity defined.
 Before moving on, you'll write a unit test for your Workflow.